1st European Conference on Argumentation: Argumentation and Reasoned Action

 - Cognitive mechanisms behind argumentative practices

 Submissions from students and young scholars are encouraged.
+To this end, ECA has

 The Programme Committee invites the following types of original submissions: (i) Individual long papers, (ii) Individual regular papers and (iii) Thematic panels/symposia.